Scourged Flesh: Background

-The band started in 2006 with brothers Todd (Guitar, Vocals) and Dave Kilgallon (Drums).
-Scourged Flesh added on Bassist Simon Bracegirdle as an official member.
-The band was later joined, after the recording of their first two albums, Released From Damnation and Bury the Lies, the band added Guitarist Daniel Holmes and Bassist Simon Hoggett.
+The band started in 2006 with brothers Todd (guitar, vocals) and Dave Kilgallon (drums), and bassist Simon Bracegirdle.
+After the first album, Released From Damnation (2006), Bracegirdle was replaced with Scott Lockyer.
+After Bury the Lies, Simon Hogget replaced Lockyer, and Daniel Holmes joined as a second guitarist.
 In 2008, Dave Kilgallon joined the fellow Australian band Mortification as their drummer.